dkbhaskaran/obsidian-notes/General/Electrifying your terminal with AI.md

 ......
 ```

-## tmux integration
+## tmux Integration

-The first thing that comes to mind is the AI assimilation in shell.
-Well one can ask what's the use of it -well these can translate requests described in English (or some other language ?)  to shell commands.
-For example if you need a command but forgot the package it is part of (often my case), you can ask the AI to install the command or write a script to monitor cpu usage.
-One of the ways to incorporate AI in shell is through [tmuxai](https://github.com/alvinunreal/tmuxai).
+One of the most natural places to integrate AI is right in your shell.
+Why would you want this?
+AI can translate plain-English requests (or prompts in other languages) into shell commands.
+For instance, if you know you need a particular utility but can’t remember which package provides it, you can simply ask the AI to install that command.
+Or you might ask for a script that monitors CPU usage.

-Lets start with tmuxai the configuration needed are follows
+A popular project for adding AI features to the shell within tmux is [tmuxai](https://github.com/alvinunreal/tmuxai).
+Below are the steps to get started:

-1. Install tmuxai through below command.
-Once
+1. **Install tmuxai**
 ```
 # install tmux if not already installed
 curl -fsSL https://get.tmuxai.dev | bash
 ```

-tmuxai can work with many compatible APIs like openai, openrouter or on a local machine with Ollam.
-Let us configure tmuxai to use Ollama.
-The config file for tmuxai in my case is found in ~/.config/tmuxai/config.yaml.
-Just add the following lines to config.yaml
+tmuxai can work with several AI APIs—such as OpenAI, OpenRouter, or a local Ollama instance.
+To configure tmuxai to use Ollama, edit your `~/.config/tmuxai/config.yaml` and add the following lines:

 ```
 openrouter: